 Legendia doesn’t seem to get any busier, does it?

-Welcome to Dream Hunters Society, presented by Boyfriend Steven and closed due to rain.
+Welcome to Dream Hunters Society, presented by Steven and closed due to rain.

 Park operators forgot to close Dream Hunters Society’s queue line, so we manage to do some legal urban exploring (coaster edition).

-Most of the park’s flat rides are rather standard, but Legendia offers some unique attactions as well.
-This type of giant airplane carrousel reminds me of Disney California Adventure and Blackpool Pleasure Beach.
+Most of the park’s flat rides are rather standard, but Legendia offers some unique attractions as well.
+This type of giant airplane carousel reminds me of Disney California Adventure and Blackpool Pleasure Beach.

 Legendia is a quickly growing theme park.
 After the addition of Lech Coaster in 2017, the park presented a trackless dark ride this year.
 This attraction can be found within this giant building, which is also home to a restaurant and an indoor playground.

 Bazyliszek tells the story of a mythical creature with the abilities of turning people into stone.
-It’s an interactive darkride with laser guns which combines screens and real-life scenery.
-Although I generally don’t like these shooting-dark rides, I have to admit that Bazyliszek was surprisingly good.
-The ride has a good length, theming is beautiful and the storyline is easy to follow.
+It’s an interactive dark ride with laser guns which combines screens and real-life scenery.
+Although I generally don’t like these shooter dark rides, I have to admit that Bazyliszek was surprisingly good.
+The ride has a good length, theming is beautiful and the story line is easy to follow.
 If Lech Coaster and Bazyliszek show Legendia’s current quality standard, the park is definitely on the right track.

 Although the park is empty today, Legendia is prepared for big crowds.
 This is one of the 4 (!) switchback queues for their newest dark ride.